ProTechEx/vgpu-proxmox/README.md

 [    3.990175] i915 0000:00:02.0: [drm] DMAR active, disabling use of stolen memory
 ```

-Depending on your mainboard and cpu, the output will be different, but (for me) the important line is the third one: `DMAR: IOMMU enabled`.
-If you see that, IOMMU is enabled.
+Depending on your mainboard and cpu, the output will be different, in my output the important line is the third one: `DMAR: IOMMU enabled`.
+If you see something like that, IOMMU is enabled.

 ## NVIDIA Driver